 - The lack of warning was a substantial factor in causing the victim’s harm.

 Victims of dangerous products would be well advised to research their legal options.
-A successful product liability claim, for example, can result in financial compensation for the victim's losses.
-Depending on the severity of the injuries suffered, support may be available for medical bills, pain and suffering, lost wages and other related damages.
-Filing a lawsuit may even force the at-fault company to make chances that protect the health and well being of others.
+A successful product liability claim, for example, can result in financial compensation for the victim’s losses.
+Depending on the severity of the injuries suffered, support may be available for medical bills, pain and suffering, lost wages, and other related damages.
+Filing a lawsuit may even force the at-fault company to make changes that protect the health and wellbeing of others.

 Why Bisnar Chase